AndreaSantarsiero/Software-Engineering-Project/deliverables/README.md

 ## 🔧 Available Modes

 ### 1. GUI (default graphical mode)
 Launches the graphical user interface.

-**Example:**
+Optionally, you can pass the server IP and port as parameters to connect directly:

+**Examples:**
 java -jar GC11-1.0-SNAPSHOT-jar-with-dependencies.jar
+java -jar GC11-1.0-SNAPSHOT-jar-with-dependencies.jar 192.168.1.100
+java -jar GC11-1.0-SNAPSHOT-jar-with-dependencies.jar 192.168.1.100 1099

-> If no arguments are provided, the application will start in GUI mode.
+> If no arguments are provided, the application will start in GUI mode using default connection settings.

 ---